 Waiting until summer to start the process

-As discussed above, PowerShift funding is finite.
+PowerShift funding is finite.
 Homeowners who wait until their AC dies in July often find that the most generous rebate tiers are already depleted.
-Even if funding remains, the rushed timeline of an emergency replacement increases the chance that paperwork gets overlooked or equipment substitutions disqualify the rebate.
 Start the conversation in spring, even if you are not sure you want to replace yet.
-A free consultation costs you nothing and gives you all the information you need to make a decision on your timeline, not the desert's.

 Failing to provide accurate NV Energy account information

-The rebate application requires your NV Energy account number — not your address, not your meter number.
-If the account number is wrong or does not match the installation address, the application is rejected.
+The rebate application requires your NV Energy account number.
+If it does not match the installation address, the application is rejected.
 Have a recent NV Energy bill available during your consultation.
-Your contractor will record the account number during the initial visit.

 Frequently Asked Questions